 Once henna paste dries, it tends to crack and crumble off, however henna must remain on the skin for 6 - 8 hours for the darkest and longest lasting stain.
 In order to help prevent the paste from crumbling off, try sealing the henna to the skin with a lemon/sugar mixture.

-If you are going to sleep with the paste on, seal it with with lemon/sugar, let the lemon/sugar dry, and then wrap it in a tensor bandage, sock or something else breathable (that you don't mind getting stained).
+If you are going to sleep with the paste on, seal it with lemon/sugar, let the lemon/sugar dry, and then wrap it in a tensor bandage, sock or something breathable (that you don't mind getting stained).
 This a good way to prevent crumbs from falling off in the bed, and to help keep the henna warm, which will help darken the stain.

 Check out Frequently Asked Questions for more information on sealing/wrapping, getting dark stains, and more.